 What measures are being taken to ensure the safe and effective use of Uptravi?

-In addition, any prescriber of Uptravi will also have to register first with the company that markets Uptravi before being able to prescribe it.
+Any prescriber of Uptravi will have to register first with the company that markets Uptravi before being able to prescribe it.
 The company will provide educational materials for the healthcare professionals who will prescribe and dispense the medicine to help them prescribe the medicine correctly and avoid medication errors.
 These materials will also include a guide and diary to be given to patients to help them keep track of the number of tablets to take and explain how doses should be increased.
 The diary contains boxes for the patient to mark the number and strength of tablets they take each day.

 Other information about Uptravi

 The European Commission granted a marketing authorisation valid throughout the European Union for Uptravi on 12 May 2016.

 For more information about treatment with Uptravi, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.